 My time at Keele

-The tutors at Keele always championed my passion for research.
-Whether it was when I wrote two undergraduate dissertations or studied feminism in America for my masters – my supervisors always instilled in me a belief that with hard work, my research can contribute significantly to the contemporary debates in History.
+The tutors at Keele have always championed my passion for research.
+Whether it was when I wrote two undergraduate dissertations or studied feminism in America for my masters – my supervisors have always instilled in me a belief that with hard work, my research can contribute significantly to the contemporary debates in History.
 For instance, I was invited to present my latest work at the Historians of the Twentieth-Century (HOTCUS) annual postgraduate conference in 2017.
 In 2017, I made numerous trips to the John F. Kennedy presidential library and interviewed Kennedy's civil rights adviser for my postgraduate dissertation.
 None of this would have been possible without the support of my tutors and the vibrant culture at Keele University which encourages original and cutting-edge research.
 In all, Keele University is a superb institution to attend with outstanding support from tutors who help you realise your dedication and passion for history can become the future of research and help you secure a successful career.